Pilar Mazzetti: Medical career

 In 1990, Mazzetti was admitted to the National Institute of Neurological Sciences as a Resident Physician, serving until 1991, when she hired as a researcher in the team of neurologist Yves Agid at the French National Institute for Health and Medicine Research, at the headquarters in Paris.

-From 1991 to 1993 she worked as a doctor at the Pitié-Salpêtrière Hospital.
+From 1991 to 1993, she worked as a doctor at the Pitié-Salpêtrière Hospital.

-From 1996 to 2000 she was executive director of the National Institute of Neurological Sciences and from 2001 to 2003 she was General Director.
+From 1996 to 2000, she was executive director of the National Institute of Neurological Sciences, and from 2001 to 2003, she was General Director.

-From 2000 to 2014 she worked as a Neurologist at the San Pablo Clinic.
+From 2000 to 2014, she worked as a Neurologist at the San Pablo Clinic.

 In 2004, she was elected Dean of the III Regional Council of the Medical Colleges of Peru, a position she left to be sworn in as Minister of Health in February of the same year.

-Since April 2014 she is Director of the National Institute of Neurological Sciences.
+Since April 2014, she has been the Director of the National Institute of Neurological Sciences.

 Mazzetti is a member of the Peruvian Society of Neurology, in which she has served as president.

 Minister of Health (2004–2006)

-On February 16, 2004, Mazzetti was appointed Minister of Health by President Alejandro Toledo.
+On 16 February 2004, Mazzetti was appointed Minister of Health by President Alejandro Toledo.

-During her tenure, she faced various manifestations, caused by the serious problems facing the health sector.
-Her main achievements include the construction of more medical care centers, as well as the reduction of infant mortality.
+During her tenure, she faced various manifestations caused by the serious problems facing the health sector.
+Her main achievements include the construction of more medical care centres, as well as the reduction of infant mortality.
 Likewise, it made Peru one of the first Latin American countries to have a National Plan for Patient Safety.

 At the end of 2005, Mazzetti headed the meeting of Ministers of Health of the Andean Community, where the problem of bird flu and its possible arrival in South America were discussed.
-Mazzetti was appointed by this Board and by other Ministries in the region, as the representative to the European Union for all of South America.
+Mazzetti was appointed by this Board and by other Ministries in the region as the representative to the European Union for all of South America.

-In January 2006, Mazzetti faced a new strike for payments that the Labor sector could not make to EsSalud doctors, thus paralyzing health services.
-Mazzetti joined the strikers stating that the lack of payments had also surprised her.
+In January 2006, Mazzetti faced a new strike for payments that the Labour sector could not make to EsSalud doctors, thus paralyzing health services.
+Mazzetti joined the strikers, stating that the lack of payments had also surprised her.

 Mazzetti remained in the position of Minister of Health until July 2006, through the end of Alejandro Toledo's presidency.
-In her last months in the position, she was criticized by the Archbishop of Lima Juan Luis Cipriani for allowing the use of the contraceptive known as the morning-after pill.
+In her last months in the position, she was criticized by the Archbishop of Lima, Juan Luis Cipriani, for allowing the use of the contraceptive known as the morning-after pill.